MaxWong03/self-study-notes/Software-Architecture/Architectural-Patterns-Intro.md

 ![space](docs/Space-based.png)
    - Hybrid of microservices, event driven, and computing science concept
-   - It works through distributed caching, a in memory data grid that is shared among multiple processing units which are independent from each other
+   - It works through **Distributed Caching**
+      - a in memory data grid that is shared among multiple processing units which are independent from each other
    - The processing unit are managed by a middleware that has four core components
       1) Messaging Grid
       2) Data Grid